Walkoss/my_printf/README.md

 ####Precision:

-If defined, precision allows you to print only `n` characters of your variable where n is equal to what you has assigned to precision.
+If defined, precision allows you to print only `n` characters of your variable where n is equal to what you have assigned to precision.
 Precision number is define after a dot `.`

 #####Example: